huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ### `push_to_hub`

-The `Repository` class also has a `push_to_hub` method that will add files to commit, commit the files, and push them to a repository.
+The `Repository` class also has a `push_to_hub` method to add files to commit, commit the files, and push them to a repository.
 Unlike the `commit` context manager, `push_to_hub` requires you to pull from a repository first, save the files, and then call `push_to_hub`.

 ```python
 >>> repo.git_pull()